Goals

 The prolog is now finished and execution continues with instructions in the body of the main function.
 The next few instructions set values for the parameters and make a call to the function combine.
 Keep single-stepping with stepi until execution enters the combine function.
 Use disassemble combine to view its assembly instruction and note that it starts with the same function prolog instructions as main did.
 Trace/single-step through the prolog here, and extend your memory diagram to add the stack frame for combine.

 Having traced the frame setup twice, hopefully you are getting familiar with how the stack operates.
-Each function has same prolog instructions: adjust the stack pointer to make space, store the saved ra and fp/s0 to the stack, then anchor the fp/s0.
+Each function has same prolog instructions: adjust the stack pointer to make space, store the saved ra and saved fp/s0 to the stack, then anchor the fp/s0.

 Compare your memory diagram with your tablemates.
 Ask questions of each other and resolve any discrepancies.
 We want everyone to have a rock solid undertanding of how a stack frame is laid out and what each of the values mean.
 Check in with us to confirm your understanding.
 1